LeslieGerman/lunit/README.md

-# lunit - Unit Testing Framework for Lua.
+# lunit - Unit Testing Framework for Lua 5.2 and above.

 * Provides 27 assert functions, and a few misc functions for usage in an easy unit testing framework.
 * Comes with a test suite to test itself.
-  The testsuite consists of more than 710 assertions.
 * Licensed under the MIT license.